IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 - I made the mistake of trying to enable the detector on a `t2.small` instance and kept running into an `unknown error`.
 This disappeared once I changed the instance size to `t2.medium`.

-## Simulating Anomalies
-Before we go any further, let's define an anamoly.
-One definition, from Merriam Webster, fits our use case well:

-> deviation from the common rule

-For us, any value outside the nominal specifications stated above is an anamolous value and should trigger the detector.

-### Scenario 1 - Frequent Anamolies
+### Anomaly Generation

-I simulated anomalies in about 60% of the data points using the following snippet.
-Note that we are randomly introducing anamolies into one or all of the four metrics.
+Once the detector was **Live**, I started generating anomalies in about 60% of the data points using the following snippet.
+Note that I am randomly introducing anomalies into one or all of the four metrics.

 ```python
 r = random.randint(1,10)